 Does Missouri have minimum car insurance requirements?

 Yes, it does.
-If you're a resident of Missouri, you're required to carry liability coverage limits of at least:
+Missouri minimum auto insurance requires drivers to have liability coverage limits of at least:

 - $25,000 in bodily injury per person